its-edmund/markdown-notes/Streamr_CTA.md

 # Welcome to the Streamr Community! 🎉
 ## What is Streamr?
-The Streamr project raised 30M CHF in an ICO in late 2017 to build the world’s first decentralised pub/sub data network.
-The project has completed various milestones and is currently working towards the Brubeck release in 2021, which enables community run network nodes.
+Streamr is a distributed open-source software project striving to create a decentralized data economy over a peer-to-peer network.
+At the heart is the Streamr Network, which transports streams of real-time data from publishers to subscribers.
+Currently, we're working towards the Brubeck release in 2021, which will enable community run network nodes.
 ## Getting Started
 Here are some **quick ways** to get involved:
 - Follow our Twitter at [@streamr](https://twitter.com/streamr)